 Consultancy.
 Think of me as affordable executive level temporary talent.
 Hand off your most troubling project.
 This page provides a fairly up to date set of links to projects I am working on, or have worked on lately.
 I am a generalist.
 My Resume shows that I am an expert in many fields and walk comfortably through the walls that separate many traditional knowledge guilds.
 My Online Journal - not a Blog, but an ongoing stream of observations gleened from my own online dialogue, redacted to protect the innocent.

-Joe Breskin EnviroSearch
+Joe Breskin Design

 What Can I do for you today?